igabriel85/DICE-Monitoring/src/README.md

 }

 ```
+***

 `POST` `/v1/overlord/aux/deploy`

 Deploys all auxiliary monitoring components on registered nodes and configures them.

+**NOTE**: There are three statuses associated with each auxiliary component.

+* __None__ -> There is no aux component on the registered node
+* __Running__ -> There is the aux component on the registered node an it is currently running
+* __Stopped__ -> There is the aux component on the registered node and it is currently stopped

+If the status is _None_ than this resource will install and configure the monitoring components.
+However if the status is _Running_ nothing will be done.
+The services with status _Stopped_ will be restarted.

+All nodes can be restarted independent from their current state using the **--redeploy-all** parameter.

+***

 `POST` `/v1/overlord/aux/deploy/{collectd|logstashfw}/{NodeName}`

 Deploys either collectd or logstash-forwarder to the specified node.
-It is
+In order to reload the configuration file the **--redeploy** parameter has to be set.
+If the  current node status is _None_ than the defined component (collectd or lsf) will be installed.

+***

 `GET` `/v1/overlord/aux/{collectd|logstashfw}/config`

-Returns the current collectd or logstashfw configuration
+Returns the current collectd or logstashfw configuration file.

-**TODO** json structure.
+***

 `PUT` `/v1/overlord/aux/{collectd|logstashfw}/config`

 Changes the configuration/status of collectd or logstashfw and restarts all aux components.

- Input:
-**TODO** json structure.

-**NOTE**: Currently configurations of both collectd and logstash-forwarder are global and can't be changed on a node by node basis.
+**FUTURE Work**: Currently configurations of both collectd and logstash-forwarder are global and can't be changed on a node by node basis.

 -
 ### Observer

 `GET` `/v1/observer/applications`

-Returns a list of all YARN applications/jobs.
+Returns a list of all YARN applications/jobs on the current monitored big data cluster.

-**NOTE**: Schedueled for future release.
+**NOTE**: Scheduled for future release.

+***

-`GET` `/v1/observer/applications/<appID>`
+`GET` `/v1/observer/applications/{appID}`

-Returns information on a particular YARN application identified by <appID>
+Returns information on a particular YARN application identified by _{appID}_.
+**NOTE**: The information will not contain monitoring data only a general overview.
+Similar to YARN History Server.

+***

 `GET` `/v1/observer/nodes`

  Returns the current monitored nodes list.
+Listing is only limited to node FQDN and current node IP.

+ **NOTE**: Some cloud providers assign the UP dynamically at VM startup.
+Because of this D-Mon treats the FQDN as a form of UUID.
+In future versions this might change, the FQDN being replaced/augmented with a hash.

+ Response:

 ```json
 {